DerrickWang005/Unpair-Seg.pytorch/README.md

-# Uni-OVSeg: Open-Vocabulary Segmentation with Unpaired Mask-Text Supervision
+# Unpair-Seg: Open-Vocabulary Segmentation with Unpaired Mask-Text Supervision

-This repo contains the code for our paper [Uni-OVSeg](https://derrickwang005.github.io/Uni-OVSeg.pytorch/).
+This repo contains the code for our paper [UnpairSeg](https://derrickwang005.github.io/Unpair-Seg.pytorch/).
 It is a weakly supervised open-vocabulary segmentation framework that leverages unpaired mask-text pairs.

 <!-- Our code will be released soon! -->